View this document as: a single page | multiple pages.

 identity proofing

-The processes used to collect, validate, and verify information about a subject in order to establish assurance in the subject’s claimed identity.
+The processes used to collect, validate, and verify information about a subject to establish assurance in the subject’s claimed identity.

 identity provider (IdP)